3RM/ibnet/README.md

 * Navigate to your Yii project directory
 * Run:
 ```
-composer update 	// Or as needed: php composer.phar update
+composer install 	// Or as needed: php composer.phar install
 ```
-This will create a vendor directory and install all third-party extensions (including the Yii framework) into vendor.
+This will create a vendor directory and install all third-party extensions (including the Yii framework) into /vendor.

 ### Run Database Migrations